MilesHamilton/NYT_API/README.md

-# New York Times Books RESTFUL API
+# New York Times Books API made with Python and Flask

 A list of 20 all time most popular books from New York Times